 Tonight as I was getting ready for bed my hubby says to me, "Noah switched up his prayer tonight."
 (He typically says the same thing every night.)
 "He said his usual but at the end he said,'Please bless mommy to not be mean."

 Where to start, first maybe Kevin that would have been better to have kept to yourself (not really, like I said the truth hurts).
 After crying for an hour I decided to come blog for a few reason.
-1) I need some advice and 2) I want to be better, so maybe if I put it out for the world to see, it will give me some accountability.
+1) I need some advice and 2) I want to be better, so maybe if I put it out for the wo

 Often times my kids will say to me, "You are so mean, I want to live with so-and-sos family!"
 Now how much of that is kids being kids and how much of that is actually that I'm really MEAN.
 I really don't know the answer to that.